 Slides

-The slides for this workshop have been uploaded to Speaker Deck and can be viewed on the Building MCP Model Context Protocol with Golang Speaker Deck page.
-During the 90-minute workshop, there was no time for hands-on practice, mainly because the OAuth flow in MCP is quite complex and required a significant portion of the session to explain.
-I will write a separate article to introduce how to implement the OAuth flow in Golang.
+The slides for this workshop have been uploaded to Speaker Deck and can be viewed here.
+In the 90-minute workshop, there was no time for everyone to practice because the OAuth flow in MCP is more complex, so a lot of time was spent explaining this part.
+I will write another article to introduce how to implement the OAuth flow in Golang.

 For the complete OAuth token flow, see the MCP specification.
 The detailed process can be seen in the simplified diagram below: